Trambulin/GimbalArduinoCode/README.md

 # GimbalArduinoCode
-This is the code for the Gimbal Arduino
+This is the code for the Gimbal Project

 Use this project for educational purpose